UFC 246: McGregor vs. Cowboy: Predictions & Analysis

 A few statistical edges stand out.
 Mazo throws significantly more leather — a 1.4 sig. strike per minute gap.
 Mazo is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Mazo has tighter striking defense, making opponents miss more often.

-**The Pick: Sabina Mazo over JJ Aldrich.** The model is firm on this one: Mazo at 76%.
+The Pick: Sabina Mazo over JJ Aldrich.
+We're leaning Mazo here at 67%, a solid but not overwhelming edge.

 Methodology